MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-sites-in-the-new-sharepoint-admin-center.md

 - The amount of storage used

+> [!NOTE]
-Note: All these insights are available as columns in the site management list.
+> All these insights are available as columns in the site management list.
 For info about adding a column that doesn't appear, see [Customize columns](manage-sites-in-the-new-sharepoint-admin-center.md#customizecolumns).

 ![Site properties in the details pane](media/addeb5ec-cfc7-4d0c-a789-7eeeabdea67c.PNG)